JefferyCarmichael/bamazon/README.md

 ## Customer Interface:

-Amazon-like storefront made with MySQL &amp; Node.js
+Bamazon is an 'Amazon-like' storefront made with MySQL &amp; Node.js

 The customer interface is called through node.js by typing the following command: